Mechamato: Production

-Mechamato is created by Animonsta Studios which is known for BoBoiBoy series.
+Mechamato is created by Animonsta Studios which is known for the BoBoiBoy series.
 The series itself is an indirect prequel for BoBoiBoy when the main character, Amato is revealed as the father of BoBoiBoy, which is under the Power Sphera Universe.
 The idea for this series came in 2018 when Animonsta Studios pitch the idea to Cartoon Network.
 The studio wanted a robot-buddy story that represented a child-like imagination that could be associated with each child, such as making a robot costume out of a cardboard box.
 The creator Nizam Razak wanted Mechamato to inspire children to imagine possibilities, to use technology responsibly.
 He revealed that this idea came while moving house, where his children were playing with boxes and imagined being in a tank.
 This reminds him of being in a box as a child, pretending to be driving in a car.
 The thing sparks the idea to create a 'Power Sphera' that can combine with the boxes and turn into a high-tech car or tank, who then noticed that the idea was not limited to the boxes only.
 As for the name Amato, it was inspired by two things: Amat, which is a common Malay name, and the use of 'O' at the end of the name of a drink that Malaysians only add sugar without milk, such as Kopi O. He and his creative team initially envisioned Amato and MechaBot as a duo of superheroes riding futuristic motorcycles and fighting super villains bigger than themselves.
 The concepts were sketched out five years before the series was released and they look simpler than it turns out.
 Based on the initial concept, their animator partners and friends in Japan, Hong Kong, Singapore and France gave positive feedback.

 The grown-up Amato wearing the MechaBot suit, who kept an old photo of him with infant BoBoiBoy and another photo of him sending BoBoiBoy to the train station, was featured in the post-credit scene of BoBoiBoy Movie 2, with the studio giving the hint for this series.
 The extended version of the first episode of the BoBoiBoy series was also released on Monsta official YouTube channel on 14 March 2021, adding a new scene of Amato sending his son BoBoiBoy to the train station at the beginning of the episode.

 The name of the series was revealed as early as 2019 when Animonsta Studios announced the series on a video for their 2020 plans.
 The first look of the series is revealed on 8 April 2020 when the first teaser is released on Monsta official YouTube channel.